Identify a newly attached disk, create a primary partition using fdisk, and write the partition table safely.

 w

-commits changes to disk and exits fdisk.
-This is the point of no return.
-After writing, the kernel may immediately
+w commits changes to disk and exits fdisk.
+After writing, the kernel should pick up the new table

 lsblk

-After writing the table, you confirm the kernel sees the partition.
-If the partition does not appear, you might need to rescan
+Confirm the kernel sees the partition (example: /dev/sdc1).
+If the partition does not appear,

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT